Nova

 There are three access tiers on the cluster – sponsored, community, and instructional

-• The Sponsored access tier consists of research groups that have purchased hardware for the cluster.
-Buying hardware is optional, but users with sponsored access will have higher job priority and more generous resources than community users.
-The purchased hardware is added to the pool of compute nodes accessible to all researchers.
+• The Sponsored tier consists of research groups that have purchased hardware for the cluster.
+The purchased hardware is added to the pool of resources available to all researchers.
+Buying hardware is optional, but users with sponsored access will have higher job priority and more generous resource limits than community users.
 Research groups can purchase compute nodes or storage using the Nova Cluster Node and Storage Purchase Form.

 • The Community tier users are researchers that have not purchased hardware for the cluster.
-While community users have lower priority access to compute nodes and and less data storage than sponsored users, they do have sufficient resources for testing and proof-of-concept work.
+While community users have lower priority access to compute nodes and less data storage than sponsored users, they are able to use any of the compute nodes, which gives them sufficient resources for testing and proof-of-concept work.

 Community users can request access to the cluster using the HPC Cluster Access Request form.